Show / Hide Table of Contents

 QueryExecutionTimeout

-Global timeout setting for in-memory query execution given in milliseconds, defaults to 180,000
+Global timeout setting for in-memory query execution given in milliseconds, defaults to 180,000 i.e. 3 minutes.
+This setting has no-effect for other forms of query execution.

-This can be overridden as a per-query level by the Timeout
+This can be overridden as a per-query level by the Timeout property of a SparqlQuery instance.

 QueryOptimisation

-.
+Controls whether query pattern optimization is applied, defaults to true.
 May be useful to disable if the default optimizer is optimizing your query poorly.

 AlgebraOptimisation

-.
+Controls whether query algebra optimization is applied, defaults to true.
 May be useful to disable if the standard optimizers are optimizing your query poorly or if you want to execute the basic algebra only.

 UnsafeOptimisation

-make queries run faster but change the semantics of the query can be applied, defaults to false
+Controls whether certain optimizations which may make queries run faster but change the semantics of the query can be applied, defaults to false.

 QueryDefaultSyntax

-Sets the default syntax used for parsing SPARQL queries, takes a value from the SparqlQuerySyntax
+Sets the default syntax used for parsing SPARQL queries, takes a value from the SparqlQuerySyntax enumeration.
+Defaults to Sparql_1_1 i.e. SPARQL 1.1

 QueryAllowUnknownFunctions

-.
+Controls whether unknown SPARQL extension functions should be allowed, defaults to true.
 When enabled unknown extension functions are simply treated as functions that return unbound for every input.
 When disabled an unknown extension function will give a parser error.

 RigorousEvaluation

-Controls whether the in-memory SPARQL engine rigorously checks the provided matches from the underlying ISparqlDataset
+Controls whether the in-memory SPARQL engine rigorously checks the provided matches from the underlying ISparqlDataset, defaults to false as this is usually unnecessary.

-You may need to enable this if your ISparqlDataset
+You may need to enable this if your ISparqlDataset implementation cannot guarantee that a call to GetTriplesWithX() only returns triples matching the given arguments.

 StrictOperations

-Controls whether SPARQL operators are restricted to only the implementations required by the SPARQL specifications, defaults to false
+Controls whether SPARQL operators are restricted to only the implementations required by the SPARQL specifications, defaults to false.

 When disabled certain additional operators will be permitted such as date time computations.
 See SPARQL Operators for discussion of this feature.